Rent payment by the tenant

 Departure decided by the tenant

 The tenant is obliged to pay the rent and expenses during the entire period of notice.
-Unless, with the agreement of the owner, the dwelling is occupied by another tenant before the end of the notice period.
+Unless, with the agreement of the owner (or the real estate agency), the accommodation is occupied by another tenant before the end of the notice.

 Notice given by the owner